 Students actively engage in the four domains of language learning (speaking, listening, reading, and writing) through songs, literature, games, prayers, and conversation-exclusively in Spanish.
 Students are also exposed to the rich culture of Spanish-speaking countries and their people.

 Attending PE four times a week, Lower School students explore a wide variety of activities that emphasize teamwork and fitness while also building foundational skills for participation in team sports.

-Throughout their time in Lower School, students have the opportunity to participate and lead in chapel twice weekly.
+Throughout their time in Lower School, students have the opportunity to attend and participate in chapel twice weekly.
 In addition, weekly religion classes reinforce virtues through the teaching of Biblical stories and the application of these lessons in our everyday lives as People for Others.

 Social, Emotional, and Academic Learning

-By utilizing this research-informed approach throughout all we do in Lower School, students explicitly learn Social-Emotional Competencies such as self-management, cooperation, and resilience to increase their academic, personal, and civic success.
+By utilizing research-informed approaches, students explicitly learn social-emotional competencies such as self-management, cooperation, and resilience to increase their academic, personal, and civic success.

 Art à la Carte

 Developed by St. Francis parents in 1989, this innovative parent-taught program exposes students to art history and the visual arts in a spiraling, systematic manner.
 The content is integrated with our social studies and history curriculum.
 Students learn to become educated critics while building confidence in expression and developing creativity.